Angle2Project/Anthonyharper/README.md

 run **npm i**

-**npm run dev** - build the dev version.
+**"npm run dev"** - build the dev version.

-**npm run build** - build production version.
+**"npm run build"** - build production version.

-**npm run watch** - starts the mode of automatic viewing of changes in project files with automatic addition of modified files
+**"npm run watch"** - starts the mode of automatic viewing of changes in project files with automatic addition of modified files

-**npm run start** - a local server will start, which will launch the html page and will also track changes in the files.
+**"npm run start"** - a local server will start, which will launch the html page and will also track changes in the files.

 <!-- **npm run dev** сборка dev-версии.